-Prior to the completion of this offering, we and SMC will enter into a separation agreement (the "Separation Agreement").
-The Separation Agreement will contain key provisions relating to our separation from SMC, this offering and the Distribution or other disposition of the shares of our common stock owned by SMC following the completion of this offering.
+Prior to the completion of this offering, we and SMC will enter into the Separation Agreement, which will contain key provisions relating to our separation from SMC, this offering and the Distribution or other disposition of the shares of our common stock owned by SMC following the completion of this offering.

 In connection with the Separation, we will also enter into various other agreements with SMC that, together with the Separation Agreement, will result in the separation of our business from SMC.